cmoffatt-1edtech/edfi-oneroster/README.md

 # test a OneRoster endpoint:
 curl -i http://localhost:3000/ims/oneroster/rostering/v1p2/orgs -H "Authorization: Bearer MYTOKEN"
-# "MYTOKEN" should be obtained via a request to the OAuth2 issuer base URL.
+# "MYTOKEN" should be obtained via a request to the OAuth2 issuer base URL and must contain one or
+# more of the OneRoster 1.2 scopes: `roster.readonly`, `roster-core.readonly`, and
+# `roster-demographics.readonly`.
 ```

 ### About